MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 1. Select **Activate**.
 The SLA KPI is saved and activated.

-When agents create an SLA KPI instance for an entity, other than the case entity, the **Regarding** column appears as blank on Unified Interface, and as **(No name)** on the web client.
-This is a by-design behavior and is also applicable to custom entities.
+When agents create an SLA KPI instance for an entity other than the case entity, the **Regarding** column appears as blank on Unified Interface, and as **(No name)** on the web client.
+This is a by-design behavior, and is also applicable to custom entities.

 If you choose to show the entity name for your agents, perform the steps [provided](#configure-sla-kpi-instance-entity-name-through-advanced-find).